Gregory of Narek: Catholic Church

 In his 1987 encyclical Redemptoris Mater, Pope John Paul II called Gregory "one of the outstanding glories of Armenia."
 On 18 February 1989, John Paul II established the Armenian Catholic Eparchy of Saint Gregory of Narek in Buenos Aires.
 John Paul II referred to him in several other addresses.
 Article 2678 of Catechism of the Catholic Church, promulgated by John Paul II in 1992, mentions the tradition of prayer in Gregory's works.
 John Paul II also described Gregory as "one of Our Lady's principal poets" and "the great doctor of the Armenian Church" in his 18 February 2001 Angelus address.

 Gregory was recognized officially in the revised 2001 Roman Martyrology and its updated 2004 edition.
 This recognition went largely unnoticed until his declaration as a Doctor of the Church in 2015, causing some in Catholic media to state incorrectly that the declaration was an act of equipollent canonization.

-Gregory is depicted in the painting, "Our Lady of Narek" by Ariel Agemian.
-The image is based on a vision of the Virgin Mary and Christ Child, which Gregory experienced while in prayer.
-The painting is enshrined above the altar in the chapel of the Pontifical Armenian College in Rome.